 Miriam provides expert training to professionals and parents.
 The Miriam Empowers Through Education series brings local and national experts to St. Louis so that people who touch the lives of children with learning challenges can better understand their needs.
-Seminars are held four evenings during each school year from 6:00 to 7:30pm and are located at Miriam School, 501 Bacon Avenue in Webster Groves, Missouri 63119.
+Seminars are held four evenings during each school year from 6:00 to 7:30pm in the Mary Ann Lee Gymnasium at Miriam School, 501 Bacon Avenue in Webster Groves, Missouri 63119.
 One daytime session is held annually on the Friday before President’s Day and is geared toward educators.

 The cost for each evening session is $20 in advance and $30 at the door.
 Needs based scholarships are available for families who earn $80,000 or less in income.
 The cost for the full-day daytime session is $99 in advance and $120 at the door (if room is available).
 Lunch is on your own.
 That seminar runs from 8:00am to 4:00pm.
 6.5 CEU’s are available for the full-day session.
 Please bring a photo ID with you for CEU verification.

 Participants will receive a certificate of attendance for all seminars attended.

 October 11, 2018 6:00-7:30pm | AutPlay in the Classroom and Therapy Settings